 - Move in

-How to Find a Renovation Project
+Finding a Renovation Project

+Not all 'houses in need of modernisation,' offer value for money and some will be overpriced.
 Renovating a house is a popular way of trying to get more house for your money but ironically, the mad scrabble from those after a ‘project’ can mean you could end up paying more for a property than it is actually worth.

 The good news is though, that even before you have purchased a renovation project, it is possible to get a good idea of the condition of a house.